hdh112/FruitBot/README.md

 # FruitBot
 Empathy chatbot implementation that orders fruits.

+## Target user
+Students & one-person households, to maintain physical/mental health
+* When living alone, one can easily become less aware of taking care of health, or easily feel lonely.
+* With _FruitBot_, you're not alone.
+Because it is there for you, you become aware that you have to eat good and be healthy :)

 ## Features
 ### Informal tone
 * _FruitBot_ uses informal tone of Korean language - the tone used between friends.